Suggested by: Thisisnotabookclub

 If I’m reading it out of interest or curiosity, it’s most likely a book – a novel, a memoir, a history – and it probably has more words than pictures.
 I’ve never gotten into manga or graphic novels, and I really haven’t read comics since junior high.
 But it could be a newspaper or a magazine; it depends on where I am, what I brought with me, and what else is going on around me at the time.
 Once we get past the format and purpose questions, then it’s the content on that printed page that determines what “reading” is.

-MindFul Mimi who had some thought- provoking ones this week.
+Questions courtesy of MindFul Mimi who had some thought- provoking ones this week.

 1. For me boredom is the opposite of creativity.